adrianlzt/cerebro/programacion/ruby/rails/render.md

 Render un error y salir
 render(:file => File.join(Rails.root, 'public/403.html'), :status => 403, :layout => false) and return

+render inline: "Error: Project #{p} does not exists" and return if @project.nil?

 render status: 400, json: "Project #{@project} does not exists" and return if proj.nil?